-21 Practical Ideas To Help You Transform Your Spare Room
+21 Easy Ways To Transform Your Spare Room

 The average UK home is already the smallest in Europe at just 85 m2.
 How on earth are we meant to host guests in what is probably a tiny spare room?

 IKEA predicts that by 2050, 70% of the world’s population will be living in cities – a rise of 20% from today.